perladvent/perldotcom/content/article/_pub_2002_09_04_threads.md

 {
-   "draft" : null,
    "slug" : "/pub/2002/09/04/threads",
+   "date" : "2002-09-04T00:00:00-08:00",
+   "categories" : "development",
    "tags" : [
       "elevator-threading-threads-simulation"
    ],
-   "date" : "2002-09-04T00:00:00-08:00",
-   "description" : " Perl 5.8.0 is the first version of Perl with a stable threading implementation.
-Threading has the potential to change the way we program in Perl, and even the way we think about programming.
-This article explores Perl's new threading...", "categories" : "development",
+   "title" : "Going Up?",
    "thumbnail" : "/images/_pub_2002_09_04_threads/111-oracleperl.gif",
-   "title" : "Going Up?",
-   "image" : null,
+   "draft" : null,
    "authors" : [
       "sam-tregar"
-   ]
+   ],
+   "description" : " Perl 5.8.0 is the first version of Perl with a stable threading implementation.
+Threading has the potential to change the way we program in Perl, and even the way we think about programming.
+This article explores Perl's new threading...", "image" : null
 }